angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

 > Note that we have renamed `MovePointer` to `movePointer` this makes this a private (technically package) method.
-Because the pointers are now handled directly by the commands, we do not need to expose `MovePointer` as its own command
+Because the pointers are now handled directly by the commands, we do not need to expose `MovePointer` as its own command, making the whole interface a bit simpler.

 With these changes, our original code starts looking much better: